Henry Darger: Art and literary work

-Darger's oeuvre includes several books as well as hundreds of illustrations made with watercolors, graphite, and collage.
+Darger's body of work includes several books as well as hundreds of illustrations made with watercolors, graphite, and collage.
 His primary written work is a fantasy novel named The Story of the Vivian Girls, in What is Known as the Realms of the Unreal, of the Glandeco–Angelinian War Storm, Caused by the Child Slave Rebellion, written from roughly 1910 to 1939 (the end date is unknown, but work was certainly completed before 1946).
-It is accompanied by an unfinished 8,000 page sequel referred to as Further Adventures of the Vivian Girls in Chicago which he began around 1939.
+It is accompanied by an unfinished 8,000–page sequel referred to as Further Adventures of the Vivian Girls in Chicago, which he began around 1939.
 From 1968 to 1970, he wrote a loose autobiography entitled History of My Life, consisting of 206 pages detailing his life, and roughly 4,900 pages telling the story of a fictional tornado named "Sweetie Pie".

 Darger had dozens of scrapbooks, in which he pasted images from mass print media to serve as visual inspiration for his art.
-In a scrapbook he titled Pictures of Fires Big or Small in Which Firemen or Persons Lose Their Lives consists of a coloring book in which he pasted newspaper clippings of deadly fires from urban centers in the 1950s and 1960s, as well as various photos of fires and storms.
+A scrapbook he titled Pictures of Fires Big or Small in Which Firemen or Persons Lose Their Lives consists of a coloring book in which he pasted newspaper clippings of deadly fires from urban centers in the 1950s and 1960s, as well as various photos of fires and storms.
 Pencil marks in the book indicate that he traced from the images he kept in the book.
-From December 31, 1957 to December 31, 1967, he kept a (generally) daily weather journal entitled Weather Reports.
+From December 31, 1957, to December 31, 1967, he kept a (generally) daily weather journal entitled Weather Reports.
 By its conclusion, this journal encompassed six notebooks, with later volumes often dedicating one page for each day.
-In addition to recording temperatures and weather conditions throughout the day, Darger frequently highlights the discrepancies of the local weathermen's predictions to the actual conditions; the third volume gained the subtitle Truthful or Contrary of Weatherman's Reports.
+In addition to recording temperatures and weather conditions throughout the day, Darger frequently highlights the discrepancies between the local weathermen's predictions and the actual conditions; the third volume gained the subtitle Truthful or Contrary of Weatherman's Reports.